 - Our experience of the meals served at Kuro Tarangire Camp has been mixed.
-During our visit in October 2018 we very much enjoyed the food, which was up to the good standard we usually expect from all Nomad's camps.
-Upon our return in September 2019 the dinner was an unusual combination but tasted quite good.
-The focus is typically on simple, fresh, home-cooked meals which matches the camp's wholesome and rustic vibe.
+During one visit in 2018 we very much enjoyed the food, which was up to the good standard we usually expect from Nomad Tanzania's camps.
+On our return in September 2019 the dinner was an unusual combination but still good.
+The focus is typically on simple, fresh, home-cooked meals which matches the camp's wholesome, rustic vibe.

 Breakfast at camp is usually a simple buffet selection of fresh fruit and cereals.
 Follow this with eggs cooked to order and served with a choice of tomato, bacon and sausages.
-The meal is accompanied by fresh juice, tea and coffee – with a shot of Amarula available to spice up your coffee.
+The meal is accompanied by fresh juice, tea and coffee – with a shot of Amarula available to spice up your coffee if you like.

 When we opted for a morning walk, this was followed by a bush breakfast.
-We were served fresh tea or coffee and juices, homemade bread and muffins, a selection of cereals and fruit, and the usual cooked breakfast items, cooked to order on a portable stove.
+We were served homemade bread and muffins, cereals and fruit, and the usual cooked breakfast options, cooked to order on a portable stove.

 Lunch in camp is typically prepared as a buffet and guests eat at individual tables.
-On one visit we had a lovely light lunch of two types of pizza (vegetable or meat), apple and sunflower seed slaw, a leafy green salad, and a sweet potato and red onion salad.
+On one visit we had a lovely light lunch pizzas (vegetable or meat), apple and sunflower seed coleslaw, a leafy green salad, and a sweet potato and red onion salad.
 We finished our meal with fruit salad.
 It was fresh and plentiful.
-We thought it was particularly impressive that the camp bakes all its bread and pizza out in the bush kitchen!
+It's particularly impressive that the camp bakes all its own bread and pizzas out in the bush kitchen.

 Dinner is usually communal and hosted by one of the camp managers in the main dining area, however, on one visit, a table was set up in front of the main area, under the stars and lit by candlelight.
-After a drink or two by the campfire, we tucked into a light starter of a vegetable soup and bread roll, followed by breaded fish, a bean salad, couscous and mixed roasted vegetables.
+After a drink or two by the campfire, we tucked into a light starter of vegetable soup, followed by breaded fish, a bean salad, couscous and mixed roasted vegetables.
 We finished with a delightful maple tart.
-On our most recent visit we really liked the pumpkin and coconut soup with fresh bread rolls.
-But we weren’t so sure about the pork chop served with vegetables, mushroom sauce and spaghetti.
-This was followed by orange cake and passionfruit sauce.
+On our visit in 2019 we really enjoyed the pumpkin and coconut soup, but we weren’t convinced about a main course of pork chops with vegetables, mushroom sauce and spaghetti.
+This was followed by orange cake with passionfruit sauce.

 - Walking safaris